 Evyn Lê Espiritu Gandhi

 Evyn Lê Espiritu Gandhi is an associate professor of Asian American Studies at the University of California, Los Angeles (Tovaangar).
-Her interdisciplinary research engages critical refugee studies, comparative ethnic studies, and transpacific studies.
-Dr. Gandhi’s first book, Archipelago of Resettlement: Vietnamese Refugee Settlers and Decolonization across Guam and Israel-Palestine (2022), is published open access by the University of California Press.
+Her interdisciplinary research engages critical refugee studies, comparative ethnic studies, Global Asias, and transpacific studies.
+Dr. Gandhi’s first book, Archipelago of Resettlement: Vietnamese Refugee Settlers and Decolonization across Guam and Israel-Palestine (University of California Press, 2022), was awarded the 2025 ACLS Open Access Book Prize in History.
 It examines Vietnamese refugee resettlement in Guam and Israel-Palestine as a means to trace two forms of critical geography: first, archipelagos of empire — how the Vietnam War is linked to US military build-up in Guam and unwavering support of Israel; and second, corresponding archipelagos of resistance — how Chamorro decolonization efforts and Palestinian liberation struggles are connected via the Vietnamese refugee figure.
 This project analyzes what she calls the “refugee settler condition”: the vexed positionality of refugee subjects whose very condition of political legibility via citizenship is predicated upon the unjust dispossession of an Indigenous population.
-Dr. Gandhi is the co-editor with Vinh Nguyen of The Routledge Handbook of Refugee Narratives (2023).
+Dr. Gandhi is the co-editor with Vinh Nguyen of The Routledge Handbook of Refugee Narratives (Routledge, 2023).
 She is currently working on a second book project which revisits Gramsci’s “southern question” by constellating the southern spaces of South Korea, South Vietnam, and the US South during the Cold War and its afterlives.
-You can check out Dr. Gandhi’s films on Vimeo.
-She also hosts a podcast, Distorted Footprints, through her Critical Refugee Studies class.
-During the 2024-25 year, Dr. Gandhi serves as an External Faculty Fellow at the Stanford Humanities Center.
-She is the lead curator of a public history exhibit, “Remembering Saigon: Journeys through and from Guam,” which is on view at UC Irvine’s Orange County & Southeast Asian Archive Center through May 2025.
+In addition to writing, Dr. Gandhi is committed to multimedia public scholarship.
+She hosts a podcast, Distorted Footprints, through her Critical Refugee Studies class.
+Research on Vietnam-Guam connections during the Vietnam War and Operation New Life can be found on the Remembering Saigon public history website.
+You can also check out Dr. Gandhi’s films on Vimeo.